DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-05-real_time_data_streaming.md

 seo_type: article
 summary: This article provides a comprehensive guide to implementing real-time data streaming using Python and Apache Kafka.
 It explains how to set up Kafka, stream data efficiently, and manage real-time data pipelines in Python, with a focus on best practices for data engineering.
 tags:
-- Apache Kafka
+- Apache kafka
 - Python
-- Data Streaming
+- Data streaming
-- Real-time Processing
+- Real-time processing
-- Data Pipelines
+- Data pipelines
+- Bash
+- Python
 - bash
 - python
 title: Real-time Data Streaming using Python and Kafka